x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

    To validate your Exchange Online is connected to the on-premises server, you can run the command in Example 4 of [Test-MigrationServerAvailability](https://docs.microsoft.com/powershell/module/exchange/Test-MigrationServerAvailability).

 > [!NOTE]
-> This is available for Classic EAC only.
+> This is available for Classic EAC.
 For new EAC, the **Migration endpoints** can be created during the creation of a new migration batch.
 For more information, continue to the section, **Create a staged migration batch in new Exchange admin center (New EAC)**.

 ## Migrate your mailboxes